BaruchWolfson144/gmtsar_wrapper/README.md

 ## Overview

 This Python wrapper provides a modular interface for running the complete GMTSAR SBAS (Small Baseline Subset) InSAR time series processing workflow.
-The pipeline consists of 8 main processing stages, from initial setup to phase unwrapping.
+The pipeline consists of 8 main processing stages, from initial setup to phase unwrapping. see the .pdf file for original manual.

 ## Quick Start